Retinoid Safety Notice

 See Olay Retinol 24 on AmazonFrequently Asked Questions

-Yes -- CeraVe Resurfacing is the most sensitive-skin-friendly option.
-Skip The Ordinary pure retinols until tolerance is built.
+Possibly, but start conservatively.
+CeraVe Resurfacing is the gentlest-feeling option here.
+Skip The Ordinary pure retinols until tolerance is built, and stop if irritation persists.